TaakoOfficial/TaakosCogs/RandomWeather/README.md

   - Set a specific channel for weather updates.
   - Tag a role for weather notifications.
   - Toggle role tagging on or off.
-- **Interactive Commands**: Use text commands or slash commands to interact with the bot.
+- **Interactive Commands**: Use text commands to interact with the bot.

 ---